ZargarParvaiz/ZargarParvaiz/README.md

-# 👋 Hi, I’m @ZargarParvaiz Your AI editor and creator.
+# 👋 Hi, I’m @ZargarParvaiz Your AI developer.

 Welcome to my GitHub profile!
 I'm a tech enthusiast passionate about creating meaningful, efficient, and scalable solutions.